'I'm coming back': Girl who was plowed into by car in front yard on road to recovery

 When asked if she plans to rejoin her cheerleading squad, she said "most definitely."

 "I'm coming back," LaDerihanna said.
 "I'm coming soon."
-Though she joking she may not be as ready to return to the classroom.
+Though she joked she may not be as ready to return to the classroom.

 "It’s just wonderful and overwhelming that they’re helping me and praying for me and putting me in their prayers, and it’s just so nice," LaDerihanna said.
 "My goal is to get better with the help from everybody in the world."